rajeevsd123/ai-case-study/README.md

 - An IVF cycle involves stimulating the ovaries with hormones, retrieving eggs, fertilizing those eggs with sperm in a lab and then transferring the resulting embryo or embryos to the uterus.
 One cycle can take several weeks and runs $12,000 on average before the cost of medications.
 For a lot of patients, it’s ***Cost-Prohibitive*** to have multiple cycles.

-- Mutliple cyclyes makes the process can be **time-consuming, [emotionally exhausting.](https://www.sart.org/patients/a-patients-guide-to-assisted-reproductive-technology/general-information/preparing-for-ivf-emotional-considerations/)**
+- Multiple cycles makes the process can be **time-consuming, [emotionally exhausting.](https://www.sart.org/patients/a-patients-guide-to-assisted-reproductive-technology/general-information/preparing-for-ivf-emotional-considerations/)**

     >Patients have rated the stress of undergoing IVF as more stressful than or almost as stressful as any other major life event, such as the death of a family member or separation or divorce.